Drwhomust/hazzy/src/www/README IF YOU WILL MOD THE GAME.txt

 welcome back now here is a quick run down of everything in the game's files.
-One is when using RPG Maker DO NOT DEPLOY THE PROJECT FROM RPG MAKER STUFF WILL BREAK IF YOU DO instead just save everything in this folder and NW.js will handle the rest. once you saved your work come back here and go up 1 time and run NW (or hazzy.exe on windows or hazzy.app on MacOS)
+One is when using RPG Maker DO NOT DEPLOY THE PROJECT FROM RPG MAKER STUFF WILL BREAK IF YOU DO instead just save everything in this folder and make sure it's with NW.JS so it can do it's thing to run the game

 also try to use TypeScrpirt and covert it to JS